 Contracting with Employees and Family Members

 BOT Policy 330.1 provides that the University shall not, without approval of the Chancellor, enter into a contract with a current or former state employee or a direct family member, including spouse, of any current or former state employee, or a company owned or controlled by the employee or family member.
 Procedures exist to seek approval in limited circumstances when such a purchase is in the best interests of the institution and when the relevant University employee does not participate in the purchasing decision.
 Likewise, Ark.
 Code Ann. § 19-11-705 prohibits any employee from participating directly or indirectly in any contract or solicitation where, to the employee’s knowledge, the employee or an immediate family member has a financial interest, or where the entity being negotiated with has an arrangement with the employee concerning prospective employment.

+Appointments at Other Academic Institutions

-Faculty Teaching for Other Academic Institutions University of Arkansas main campus faculty may have the opportunity to teach for other academic institutions, including other University of Arkansas entities.
-However, as stated above, University of Arkansas tenured and tenure-track faculty must receive prior permission from the department head/chair, dean, and Provost before teaching for another academic institution.
-Requests to teach for other academic institutions should be submitted on the Prior Approval of Outside Employment form.
-Information on the form must include (1) why the teaching assignment will benefit the University of Arkansas and (2) certification that the faculty member is meeting expectations in all appointment areas (teaching, research, and service).
+Faculty may have the opportunity to teach, conduct research or creative activity, or engage in other types of activity for other academic institutions, including other University of Arkansas entities.
+However, full-time (30 hours or more) faculty must receive prior approval from the department head/chair, dean, and Provost before accepting an appointment with another academic institution.
+For 9-month faculty and staff, for such appointments during the academic year, including during University breaks and holidays, and for all 12 month faculty and staff at any time, requests to undertake appointments for other academic institutions should be submitted on the Prior Approval of Outside Employment form.
+Information on the form must include (1) why the appointment will benefit the University of Arkansas and (2) certification that the faculty member is meeting expectations in all appointment areas (teaching, research, and service).
+For summer appointments for 9-month faculty, such appointments must be disclosed in advance through this Conflict of Interest disclosure process.
 Distance learning and other instructional delivery methods for other academic institutions are also included and the faculty member must have prior approval.

+Significant Financial Relationships with Other Employees

+The existence of a significant financial relationship with another employee may present an actual or perceived conflict of interest .
+Disclosure is required when the financial entanglement exceeds $5,000, in aggregate, over the course of a given calendar year (e.g., common household, rental agreement, business co-ownership, etc.).
+In such cases, a conflict management plan must be developed describing how the conflict will be mitigated.
+Such plans must be reviewed through the relevant supervisory chain, includingapproval by the Provost (if involving faculty or academic administrators) and the VCRI or designee, and must not infringe on any faculty member’s right to participate in faculty governance.

 Gifts to University Employees